Kansattica/msync/README.md

 You can download the latest stable release of `msync` [here](https://github.com/Kansattica/msync/releases) or the Releases link to the right.

-If you're freeling adventurous, you can order a [floppy disk release](https://princess.software/order/).
+If you're feeling adventurous, you can order a [floppy disk release](https://princess.software/order/).

 #### Which release should I download?